TanyaElizabeth13/MilestoneProject1/README.md

 An alert bar and modal have also been added as the original idea was to have a popup upon entering the page, but this would not have been in line with marking criteria for this project.

 ---

 ### 3 Site limitations

 ---

-The site does have some limitations that are out of scope for this project.

-The forms on the site do not store any data as they would on a real-life project.
-Submitting information on forms is either sent to the code institute form dump, or links to a successful submission page.

-Social media icons in the page footer do not take the user to real pages as this is a fictional company.

 ---